NHQ/jsynth/README.md

 * Sample index (integer)
 * Input sample (float), MONO, this will be zero if there is no input.
 Use this if you are connecting other web Audio Api Nodes to this one.

 You function should return a float between [-1, 1]-ish, but don't be afraid to multiply amplitudes.
-See examples below.

 # usage